Render vs AWS for Solo Developers

 For solo developers, Render is almost always the better choice.
 The time you save not fighting with AWS is time you spend building your product.
 And for 95% of solo developer projects, Render's feature set is more than enough.

 AWS makes sense in two specific scenarios.
 First, when you need a service that only AWS provides (Lambda for serverless, SQS for queues, SES for email at scale).
-Second, when the 12-month free tier lets you run a production project at zero cost while you validate the idea.
+Second, when the $200 credit window lets you run a project at near-zero cost for six months while you validate the idea, with the caveat that the account closes on its own at the end of that window unless you upgrade to a paid plan.

 But here's my honest take: most solo developers who choose AWS are overbuilding.
 They don't need 200 services.
 They need a server, a database, and a deploy button.
 Render gives you exactly that.
 Start there.
 If your project grows to the point where you genuinely need AWS capabilities, you'll know.
 And you can migrate then with the revenue to justify the complexity.